obsidian-tasks-group/obsidian-tasks/contributing/Testing/Using Obsidian API in tests.md

 <span class="related-pages">#testing/automated-testing</span>

+## Overview

+The Tasks plugin uses data created by the Obsidian API.
+The Obsidian API does not run in any test framework.

+So we need a way to access Obsidian-generated data in our tests.
+This page tries to describe this mechanism.

+1. [resources/sample_vaults/Tasks-Demo/Test Data](https://github.com/obsidian-tasks-group/obsidian-tasks/tree/main/resources/sample_vaults/Tasks-Demo/Test%20Data) contains representative samples Markdown files for different scenarios.
+2. The process described in [[#Test data creation sequence]] converts these files to matching TypeScript files in [tests/Obsidian/\_\_test_data\_\_](https://github.com/obsidian-tasks-group/obsidian-tasks/tree/main/tests/Obsidian/__test_data__).
+3. So far the files that use this mechanism are [tests/Obsidian/Cache.test.ts](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/tests/Obsidian/Cache.test.ts) and [tests/Scripting/TasksFile.test.ts](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/tests/Scripting/TasksFile.test.ts).
+Refer to these files for examples.

 ## Test data creation sequence

 If using this on an Obsidian version newer than the one in saved `tests/Obsidian/__test_data__/*.ts`, go to Settings → Files and links → Advanced → Rebuild vault cache.